The Board of Advisors

 In addition, Joe is the founder and owner of Waquis Global.
 An international banking firm with over 200 employees in Colombo, Sri Lanka started in July, 2000.

-Joe lives in Hood River with his wife, daughter, dog, three cats, and loves mountain biking, writing, soccer, fly fishing, snow boarding, and traveling with his family.
+Joe lives in Hood River with his wife, daughter, dog, four cats, and loves mountain biking, writing, soccer, fly fishing, snow boarding, and traveling with his family.

 Vicki has over 50 years of educational experience in a wide variety of disciplines and roles.
 She started teaching English at Lakeview Junior High and then at Corvalis High School.
 In 1981 she started The Phoenix School - a school dedicated to helping at-risk kids.
 She served as both a teacher and Executive Director for ten years at The Phoenix School.